Disputation of Paris: Trial

 The terms of the disputation demanded that the four rabbis defend the Talmud against Donin's accusations that it contained blasphemies against the Christian religion, attacks on Christians themselves, blasphemies against God, and obscene folklore.
 The attacks on Christianity were from passages referring to Jesus and Mary.
-There is a passage, for example, of someone named Jesus who was sent to hell to be boiled in excrement for eternity.
+There is a passage, for example, of someone named Yeshu who was sent to hell to be boiled in excrement for eternity.
 The Jews denied that this is the Jesus of the New Testament, stating "not every Louis born in France is king."

 Among the obscene folklore is a story that Adam copulated with each of the animals before finding Eve.
 Noah, according to the Talmudic legends, was castrated by his son Ham.
 It was common for Christians to equate the religion of the Jews with the Mosaic faith of the Old Testament, so the Church was surprised to realize that the Jews had developed an authoritative Talmud to complement their understanding of the Bible.

+Donin cited the Talmudic dictum, "the best of the Gentiles is to be killed" (optimum Christianorum occide) to support his accusation that it attacked Christians.
+This dictum is meant to refer to the Gentiles among the Egyptians who pursued the Israelites during the exodus from Egypt.
+According to Israel Yuval, the dictum has a messianic meaning: that at the time of Redemption (when the Jewish Messiah comes, i.e. the End of Days), it will be "forbidden to show pity even to the good Gentiles".
+Jews in France believed the Redemption would occur in 1240, the year of the trial, possibly making Donin's accusations seem relevant at the time.

-Twentieth-century Jewish scholar Hyam Maccoby alleges that the purpose of the Paris disputation was to rid the Jews of their "belief in the Talmud", in order that they might return to Old Testament Judaism and eventually embrace Christianity.
+Twentieth-century Jewish scholar Hyam Maccoby alleges that the purpose of the Paris disputation was to rid the Jews of their "belief in the Talmud", in order that they might return to Old Testament Abrahamism and eventually embrace Christianity.
 He says that the hostility of the Church during this disputation had less to do with the Church's attitude and more to do with Nicholas Donin.
 Donin's argumentation exploited controversies that were debated within Judaism at the time, according to Maccoby.
 Maccoby also suggests that the disputation may have been motivated by Donin's previous affiliations with the Karaite Jews, and that his motivations for joining the Church involved his desire to attack rabbinic tradition.